About the Mechanics of Life Leverhulme Doctoral Scholarship Programme

 Who is it for?

-Visit the Mechanics of Life Leverhulme DTP project page to find out about the full project portfolio for students starting in October 2021.
+Visit the Mechanics of Life Leverhulme DSP project page to view projects available to students starting in October 2022.

 Students who join the programme will spend the first several weeks at King’s talking to potential supervisors, meeting with research groups, and touring research facilities before selecting a PhD project.
 Students will have an academic advisor to help them make informed project selections.